scotthibbs/FDLog_Enhanced/README.md

 	* Dupe check for requested fills - 2 UNconnected nodes can dupe and both count when connected.
 	  (currently dupe checking is at entry - not on fills)
 	* Need to rewrite all the documentation.
 It's everywhere...
-	* Should protect from Contestant being on multiple nodes (can't operate two radios at a time)

-	Bugs:
-		Inability to edit participants. (major)

 	Linux to do list:
-		Off buttons keep the red background color when not selected, should turn grey on my raspberry pi: pdf files are not found but can be opened. on my raspberry pi: read error in file readme.txt
+		on my raspberry pi: pdf files are not found but can be opened. on my raspberry pi: read error in file readme.txt

+2023_beta 4.0.0 03Dec2023
+	NOT COMPATIBLE WITH PREVIOUS VERSIONS
+	Contestant Tracking - stable

+ 95 fixed the ability to edit participants.
+Can't delete/edit initials by design.
+ 96 Nodes send "user" packets which communicate the contestant, logger, and band.
+ 97 Contestants are now tracked and maintained by each node.
+ 98 Nodes can't select a contestant that is currently working a node (current or another node).
+(can't operate two radios, but can be control operator of two radios - aka the logger)
+ 99 Added a "Contestants Working" button that will show who is working at each node.
+__The off buttons keeping the red color when not selected is the nature of tkinter for linux.
+	There is no fix for this.
+Bug removed.

 2022_Beta 3.1.3 13Aug2022
 	Mouse over better update